Survival of breast cancer based on stage

 Statistics are given below for the overall survival rates for breast cancer based on certain stages of disease development.

 I made this page many years ago, when there was nothing like this data available on the internet.
-Time has passed, and these survival numbers are too low and out-of-date, because modern targetted treatments have improved a lot.
+Recently this page has been up-dated with the most recent statistics that we can find.
+Prognosis will be even better than the numbers here suggest because modern targeted treatments have improved a lot.

 Breast Cancer survival statstics by stage

 Some old Charts for Breast Cancer Survival by Stage

 |Stages||5 year Survival Rate %||10 year Survival Rate %|

 |0 ( in situ )||DCIS or <5mm||98||95|

 |Stage I||< 2 cm, node negative||85||75|

 |Stage II and III||node positive||55||40|

 Here is another earlier bar chart from the years 2001 to 2002 of 5 year percentage survival rate according to stage.